Beşir Atalay: Political career

 In the General Elections of 2002, he was elected a member of the Grand National Assembly of Turkey representing Ankara for the AKP and later he became a minister of state in Erdoğan's first cabinet following President Ahmet Necdet Sezer's veto of a proposal to appoint Atalay as minister of education.
 Then in August 2007 he was appointed interior minister, one of the few cabinet changes following the re-election of Prime Minister Recep Tayyip Erdoğan that summer, and also following Sezer's retirement from the presidency.
 In 2009, he was assigned with the task to find a solution to the Turkish Kurdish conflict, a project which lasted until December 2009 and was not supported by the Republican People's Party (CHP) and the Nationalist Movement Party (MHP).
 In 2011, he was named deputy prime minister with the responsibility of human rights and the fight against terrorism and served in the post until 2014.
 He was re-elected to the Turkish Parliament in the general elections of November 2015, this time representing the province of Van for the AKP, but did not stand as a candidate in 2018.

+Views

+In the aftermath of the 2013 Gezi Park protests, Hürriyet Daily News reported that Atalay attributed the unrest to foreign powers and the "Jewish diaspora".
+His remarks were condemned by Ronald Lauder, president of the World Jewish Congress, who called on Atalay to apologize, saying that they insulted both Jews and Turkish citizens who had participated in the protests.
+The Turkish Jewish community also issued a statement condemning the remarks, describing them as an unfounded anti-Semitic generalization.